sijal001/Yoga_Pose_Detection/README.md

 ## **Description**

 <p align="justify">
-Online Yoga coatching job is becoming challenging for the coaches because it's hard for them to keep track of the progress of each one of the participants.
+Online Yoga coaching job is becoming challenging for the coaches because it's hard for them to keep track of the progress of each one of the participants.
 They would like to evaluate if the people are doing correctly the poses and provide custom-made training plans but it's hard to do when hundreds are joining the same class.
 </p>
 <p align="justify">
 Project Goal is to to build an application able to track the poses done by the yoga practitioner, measure time, repetitions and evaluate if the poses are done correctly.